ro31337/jquery.ns-autogrow/README.md

 vertical | (true/false) - Enable/Disable vertical autogrow (true by default)
 horizontal | (true/false) - Enable/Disable horizontal autogrow (true by default)
 postGrowCallback | Post grow callback.
-Executes after dimensions of textarea have been adjusted.
+Executes after dimensions of textarea have been adjusted. flickering | (true/false) - Enable/Disable flickering.
+If flickering is disabled, extra line will be added to textarea (true by default)

 There are few more options reserved for debugging purposes.
 All debugging options start with `debug` prefix: